hudongsheng-debug/FITSQuickLook/README.md

 ## Version 1.8.1 New Features
 - Profile panel can now be resized to provide a larger viewing area for profile analysis.
 - Added clear indication of the currently selected row or column.

+## Version 1.9.0 New Features
+This release marks the final update of our first-generation version.
+- Added a crosshair overlay to improve spatial accuracy when inspecting pixels.
+-  Added Profile view modes: Raw, Normalize, and Δ (adjacent difference), enabling enhanced edge detection and defect inspection.
+- 💗The second generation is coming soon.
+Stay tuned.

 ## 🧠 Use Cases